smaclell/smaclell.github.io/_drafts/exterminator-5-thin-slices.md

 While the Exterminators could not ship new features in a day, I thought I could use the same approaches to break down larger features into smaller changes which could be shipped independently or in sequence.
+Individual changes could be broken down into small pull requests<sup id="reverse-ext-5-note-1"><a href="#ext-5-note-1">1</a></sup>.
 My new habits of [focus and quality][goals] would be readily applicable.
 I could focus intensely on each small change and make sure I took small steps to larger changes in order to reduce the risk introduced by each change.